boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/zuora.md

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/Zuora/ChooseDS_Server.png)

 ## Create Zuora data source
-Once you click the data source, the NEW DATA SOURCE configuration panel opens.
+Once you click on the data source, the NEW DATA SOURCE configuration panel will open.
 Follow these steps to create a Zuora data source.
 1. Enter a name and description (optional) for the data source.
 2. Enter the **HostName** for the connected account.
 3. Click the **API Endpoints** dropdown box and choose the required endpoint.